the1lab/1lab/src/Homotopy/Space/Sinfty.lagda.md

 ## The cubical approach

-The cubical approach essentially acomplishes the same thing as the previous proof, without using any helper lemmas, by way of drawing a slightly clever cube.
+The cubical approach essentially accomplishes the same thing as the previous proof, without using any helper lemmas, by way of drawing a slightly clever cube.
 The case of the definition for the higher constructor requires a square in which two of the sides are `merid N` and `merid x`.
 We start with